34 Animals That Eat Other Animals With Pictures

 The black bear, a common mammal in North America, is known for its omnivorous diet.

-While it primarily feeds on nuts, berries, and other plant-based foods, it is also known as animals that eat other animals.
+While it primarily feeds on nuts, berries, and other plant-based foods, it is also known as an animal that eats other animals.

 Black bears are opportunistic hunters who consume small mammals such as rodents, rabbits, and birds.